isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

 Currently AEM Guides cloud service has some limits on publishing map sizes which Guides team is actively working to resolve.

-Guides team has already introduced a scalable Publishing Microservice to support large maps and multiple concurrent publishing.
-To understand [publishing microservice architecture] refer(publish-microservice-architecture-and-performance.md)
+Guides team has introduced a scalable publishing microservice to support large maps and multiple concurrent publishing.
+To learn more about the new publish microservice refer [publishing microservice architecture](publish-microservice-architecture-and-performance.md)

-To configure the new publishing service for any AEM cloud environment refer [Configure new microservice-based publishing](configure-microservices.md)
+To configure the new publishing service for any AEM cloud environment refer [configure new microservice-based publishing](configure-microservices.md)

 ## Execution Environment